DMSaunders/Recommending-Paths-to-Occupations/README.md

 # Capstone Plan

+## Research Questions
-## Research Questions, from simpler to more complex
+from simpler to more complex
 ### freewill features - computer occupations - binary classification
-* Is college major a good predictor of occupation code 150000 (Computer and mathematical occupations) in CA in 2017 for employed people 30 years old or under?
+* Is college major a good predictor of occupation code 150000 (Computer and mathematical occupations) in CA in 2017 for people 30 years old or under?
 Expecting no.
 * What are the strongest predictors of occupation code 150000 given 15 'free will' features from the PUMS census (incl major)?
 ### freewill features - all occupations - multiclass classification
 * Is college major a good predictor of any occupation code in CA in 2017 for employed people 30 years old or under?
 Expecting no.
 * What are the strongest predictors of occupation code given 15 'free will' features from the PUMS census (incl major)?
+### freewill features - single occupation, probably requires multi-year data
+* What are the strongest predictors of a single occupation code given 15 'free will' features from the PUMS census (incl major)?
 ### Non-freewill features - correlation
 * Of those features, which are most correlated with non-freewill features and what does that mean?
 * Which of any of the features are good predictors of occupation code?